-Discover the 10 bartender tools tools we can’t live without in our new lives as lazy mixologists.
+Discover the 10 bartender tools tools we can’t live without.
 They’re all easy to find and none are expensive.

 We started 2020 with one bottle of liquor and barely any barware.
 We ended the year with a bar filled with more than 20 bottles of liquor and glasses in all shapes and sizes.

-Now that it’s 2021, we go shopping for silver olive picks and different types of vermouth for fun.
+Now that it’s 2023, we go shopping for silver olive picks and different types of vermouth for fun.
+And our liquor cabinet is literally bulging with bottles.
 Who are we???

 People don’t really change and that’s the case with us.
 We love things that taste good whether we’re dining at a 2-star Michelin restaurant or cooking in our kitchen.
 Now we apply this same concept to crafting cocktails.